dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 The authors argue that GPT used left-to-right architecture on standard langauge model is limiting in choice and a deep  bidirectional model is strictly more powerful than either a left-to-right model (GPT) or the shallow concatenation of a left-to-right and right-to-left model (ELMo).
 The authors propose a new language model with new objective: "masked language model"(MLM) and "next sentence prediction".

-Input to BERT is composed of multiple parts: (i) Token Embeddings Use of [WordPiece](https://arxiv.org/pdf/1609.08144.pdf) embeddings with a 30,000 token vocabulary and denote split word pieces with ## (ii) Position Embeddings: learned positional embeddings with supported sequence lengths upto 512 tokens (iii) The first token of every  sequence is always the special classification embedding([CLS]) (iv) Segment Embeddings: Sentence pairs are packed together into a single sequence.
+Input to BERT is composed of 3 parts: (i) **Token Embeddings**: Use of [WordPiece](https://arxiv.org/pdf/1609.08144.pdf) embeddings with a 30,000 token vocabulary and denote split word pieces with ## (ii) **Position Embeddings**: learned positional embeddings with supported sequence lengths upto 512 tokens (iii) The first token of every  sequence is always the special classification embedding([CLS]) (iv) **Segment Embeddings**: Sentence pairs are packed together into a single sequence.
 We differentiate the sentences in two ways.
 First, we separate them  with a special token ([SEP]).
 Second, we add a learned sentence A embedding to every token of the first sentence and a sentence B embedding to every token of the second sentence, and for single-sentence inputs we only use the sentence A embeddings.

 BERT's input representation is constructed by summing the corresponding token, segment and position embeddings.

 <p align="center">
 <img src='/images/tl_nlp/bert_input.png' width="70%"/>